sst/sst/www/docs/installation.md

 }
 ```

 Note that the stacks in SST use [`sst.Stack`](constructs/stack.md) as opposed to `cdk.Stack`.
-This allows deploying the same stack to multiple environments.
+This allows us to deploy the same stack to multiple environments.

 In the sample app we are using [a higher-level API construct](constructs/api.md) to define a simple API endpoint.